Scheduled Personal Property Coverage: What It Is & Do You Need It?

 • Full appraised value per item

-• Open perils — nearly all causes of loss
+• Open perils, nearly all causes of loss

 • Often $0 deductible on scheduled items

-• Full value on- and off-premises
+• Full value on and off-premises

-• Mysterious disappearance & accidental loss included
+• Mysterious disappearance & accidental loss usually included

-Higher Limits
+Higher Limits at Replacement Cost

-Broader Perils
+Broader Perils (Open Perils)

 Little to No Deductible